All members and guests are expected to abide by our Code of Conduct at all times while operating at Roswell Firelabs.

 - Only use tools for their intended purpose and design.

-- Be aware of other equipment that functions in conjunction with some tools, such as dust collectors.
+- Be aware of and utilize other equipment that functions in conjunction with some tools, such as dust collectors.

 - Don’t leave equipment running unattended unless it is designed to safely run without hazard (ex: 3D printer, vinyl cutter).